fatmaelzahraaeid/ThebioMLPlayBook_tutorials/README.md

 # The BioML PlayBook Tutorials (Open Source Software & Datasets)
+## The art of making ML work in biology no one speaks about.

 A set of **Jupyter notebooks** and **datasets** sharing practical know-how for enabling ML models on biological data.
 Distilled from over two decades of hands-on experience.